colinhacks/zod/README.md

         <br>
         <b>Astro</b>
         <br>
-        <span>Astro is a new kind of static site builder for the modern web.
+        <span style="font-size:10px;">Astro is a new kind of static site builder for the modern web.
 Powerful developer experience meets lightweight output.</span>
         </a>
       </td>
    <td align="center">